BestTimesToVisit.com Logo

 money

-Always carry small Tanzanian shillings for smaller purchases like daladalas (minibuses) or street food; many vendors won't accept larger bills.
-Consider using M-Pesa, a mobile money transfer system, widely used in Tanzania for convenient and secure transactions, even for smaller amounts.
+Always carry small Tanzanian shillings for dala dalas (minibuses) and street food; many vendors won't accept larger bills.
+Consider using M-Pesa, a mobile money transfer system, for larger transactions – it's widely used and more convenient than carrying lots of cash.

 transport